Planning, organising and presenting social media content to clients is easy… if you have the right tools to do it.

 The best ones will have:

-The to presenting social media content to clients
+The solution to presenting social media content to clients

 After going self-employed and struggling to maintain a stress-free relationship with my social media clients on top of just getting the work done, I decided enough was enough with the printable freebies that couldn’t hold much, the overcomplicated softwares and staring at a blank Powerpoint slide every week, willing inspiration to strike as my deadlines approached.